About Troop 72

 Leadership Development: Leadership is a skill that can only be developed by doing it.
 Troop 72 actively works to create leadership opportunities and find activities for the Scouts to lead.

-Uniform: The uniform is a form of equality, it identifies the wearer as a member of the Boy Scouts, it recognizes achievement, and it is a means of identifying commitment.
+Uniform: The uniform is a form of equality, it identifies the wearer as a member of the Scouts BSA, it recognizes achievement, and it is a means of identifying commitment.